Ygagandeep/Task_Managemant_Backend/README.md

 # Task_Managemant_Backend

- **Project Overview**
+ 📌 Project Overview

 The Task Management System is a Spring Boot application that provides authentication and CRUD operations for managing tasks.
-The application uses JWT authentication to secure endpoints and MySQL as the database.
+It uses JWT authentication for securing endpoints and MySQL as the database.

 🚀 Setup and Running Instructions